Privacy Policy

 • Subject line for data rights requests: "Data Rights Request — [your name]"

-If you are not satisfied with our response or believe we are processing your personal data unlawfully, you have the right to lodge a complaint with the relevant supervisory authority:
+If you are not satisfied with how we handle your data or believe we are processing it unlawfully, you have the right to complain to:

-• EU: Your national data protection authority — a list is available at edpb.europa.eu
+• Other EU: Your national data protection authority — list at edpb.europa.eu

-We always prefer to resolve complaints directly — please contact us first and we will make every effort to address your concerns promptly.
+We prefer to resolve complaints directly.
+Contact us first and we will make every effort to address your concerns promptly.